 esxcli system maintenanceMode set allows you to enable or disable maintenance mode.

-When you run the vicfg-hostops vCLI command, you can specify one of the options listed in Connection Options for vCLI Host Management Commands in place of <conn_options>.
+Specify one of the options listed in Connection Options for ESXCLI Host Management Commands in place of <conn\options>.

 1 To enter maintenance mode, run the following command.